livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

                                either in the configuration file or by the Set Keyboard Net Boot File command.

-Load Disk <drive> <path> - Loads the specified drive (0 or 1) with the requested disk image.
+Load Disk <drive> <path> - Loads the specified Diablo drive (0 or 1) with the requested disk image.

-Unload Disk <drive> - Unloads the specified drive (0 or 1).
+Unload Disk <drive> - Unloads the specified Diablo drive (0 or 1).
 Changes to disk contents are saved.

+Create Disk <drive> - Creates a new (empty) disk image and loads the specified Diablo drive with it.

-Show Disk <drive> - Displays the currently loaded image for the specified drive (0 or 1).
+Show Disk <drive> - Displays the currently loaded image for the specified Diablo drive (0 or 1).

+Load Trident <drive> <path> - Loads the specified Trident drive (0 through 7) with the requested
+                              disk image.

+Unload Trident <drive> - Unloads the specified Trident drive (0 through 7).
+Changes to disk
+                         contents are saved.

+Create Trident <drive> - Creates a new (empty) disk image and loads the specified Trident drive with it.
+                         Specifying a file extension of ".dsk80" will create a new T-80 disk; an extension of ".dsk300" will create a new T-300 disk.

+Show Trident <drive> - Displays the currently loaded image for the specified drive (0 through 7).

 Show System Type - Displays the Alto system type as configured by the configuration file.